ryancoffee/CookieBox_pkg/README.md

 ![Comparison Plot](./figures/compare68_58.png)
 Comparing a block average in run 68 with the whole run average (mean of block averages) in run 58.

+This indicates that the camera baseline indeed changes over the course of runs at best, and over the course of shots within a run at worst.